triSYCL/triSYCL/README.rst

   SYJavaCL...
 It is not clear yet if SYFortranCL is possible with Fortran 2008 or 2015+.

 ..
-  Somme useful link definitions:
+Some useful link definitions:

 .. _AMD: http://www.amd.com